dotnet/csharplang/proposals/csharp-10.0/record-structs.md

 of the Deconstruct method has the same type as the corresponding parameter of the primary constructor declaration.
 The body of the method assigns each parameter of the Deconstruct method to the value from an instance member access to a member of the same name.
+If the instance members accessed in the body do not include a property with a non-`readonly` `get` accessor, then the synthesized `Deconstruct` method is `readonly`.
 The method can be declared explicitly.
 It is an error if the explicit declaration does not match the expected signature or accessibility, or is static.